redcentre/Carbon.Example.Desktop/README.md

 ## Licensing Providers

 It's important to note that different companies can host Carbon data in their own Azure cloud storage subscriptions, and each host can create their own licensing system that defines the relationships between users, customers and jobs.
-Carbon has knowledge of host licensing systems, so it must be initialised with a reference to a class that implements the `ILicensingProvider` interface.
+Carbon has no knowledge of host licensing systems, so it must be initialised with a reference to a class that implements the `ILicensingProvider` interface.
 Carbon will make calls through that interface to authenticate user credentials and retrieve a user's *licence* which lists the customers and jobs that the user has access to.

 There are currently two licensing providers available as NuGet packages: